KyleCosta/JurassicParkRangerControlPanel/README.md

 4.In your terminal type cd express-JurassicParkRangerControlPanel

-5.In your terminal type npm run devstart
+5.Copy and paste the API key given into the empty string in api.js on line 1 and hit save.

-6.In your browser go to localhost:3000
+6.In your terminal type npm run devstart

-7.Copy and paste the API key given into the empty string in api.js.
+7.In your browser go to localhost:3000

 Possible troubleshooting: